aura-automation/aura-automation.github.io/docs/installation.md

 ## Install

-1: Unzip/Untar the download in location
+1: Unzip/Untar the download

 2: Set JAVA_HOME to location of IBM JDK

 3: Set AURA_HOME to location Aura installation location

-4: Optionally set AURA_REPO, default is directory ".aura_repo" in users home directory
+4: Optionally set AURA_REPO, default is ".aura_repo" in users home directory

-## Install WAS Plugin
+## Install WAS Libraries

 1: Run below the command and follow the instructions